Aparicio Saravia

-Aparicio Saravia da Rosa (August 16, 1856 - September 10, 1904) was a Uruguayan politician and military leader.
+Aparicio Saravia da Rosa (16 August 1856 - 10 September 1904) was a Uruguayan politician and military leader.
 He was a member of the Uruguayan National Party and was a revolutionary leader against the Uruguayan government.

 Early life

-He was born in Cerro Largo, Uruguay, the fourth of thirteen children of Brazilians Francisco Saraiva and Pulpicia da Rosa (his surname was later Hispanicized to "Saravia").
+He was born in Cerro Largo, Uruguay, the fourth of thirteen children of Brazilians Francisco Saraiva and Pulpícia da Rosa (his surname was later Hispanicized to "Saravia").

 He was raised and educated mostly in the countryside, but he also had some higher education.
 At his father's death, the Saravia brothers inherited a vast estate, Estancia El Cordobés, in the department of Cerro Largo, on the frontier with the Brazilian state Rio Grande do Sul.

 Since the borders between Brazil and Uruguay were not clearly delineated, the Saravia brothers had very close ties to Rio Grande do Sul and its revolutionary movements.

 Aparicio Saravia began his military activities at a very young age.
 He is believed to have participated in the Revolution of the Lances (Revolución de las Lanzas) (1870–1872), led by Timoteo Aparicio against the government of Lorenzo Batlle y Grau, the father of José Batlle y Ordóñez, who would later be a political rival.

 In 1875, with two of his brothers, he participated in the Tricolor Revolution (Revolución Tricolor) under Ángel Muniz.

 In 1877, he married Cándida Díaz, the niece of a Colorado Party leader; she had had to flee from home because her parents opposed the union.